oslabs-beta/Kafkasocks/README.md

 This is an open source product.
 We are not affiliated nor endorsed by either the Apache Software Foundation or KafkaJS.

 This product is accelerated by [OS Labs.](https://opensourcelabs.io/)

+*Apache Kafka and Kafka are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.
+Kafka Socks has no affiliation with the Apache Software Foundation.*